olcf/hands-on-with-summit/challenges/Python_Parallel_HDF5/README.md

 Building h5py from source is highly sensitive to the current environment variables set in your profile.
 Because of this, it is extremely important that all the modules and conda environments we plan to load are done in the correct order, so that all the environment variables are set correctly.
-First, we will unload all the current modules that you may have previously loaded on Ascent and then immediately load the default modules:
+First, we will unload all the current modules that you may have previously loaded on Ascent and then immediately load the default modules.
+Assuming you cloned the repository in your home directory:

 ```
 $ cd ~/hands-on-with-summit/challenges/Python_Parallel_HDF5